 #7: The Home of Chocolate

 York is well known for its chocolate history and has been the home to Terry’s, Rowntree’s and Nestle to name a few.
 How could you not love a town which is famous for chocolate?
-Make sure you add the Chocolate Tour to your itinerary.
+Make sure you visit some of the York chocolate shops during your stay.

 Okay so I was very late to the party with dining at Betty’s, but now that I have I am slightly hooked.
 I would have to say it is quite possibly one of the best afternoon teas I have ever had.
 I am yet to try the luxe version that they offer which would compare to some of the other high end afternoon teas I have tried around the world (Sky High | Afternoon Tea at Burj Al Arab), but the everyday one in their main dining room is fab.
 Those scones, well it is making my mouth water just thinking about them!

 #9: People are Friendly

 This may be more of a Yorkshire thing than a York specific trait, but people living in York are just so friendly.
 I am always finding myself in conversations with random people at the coffee shops or in local shops … but perhaps that is because I am the crazy mum with nothing better to do?
 I remember one of my friends telling me that she had bought some suitcases and then had no way to get them home on the bus with a newborn so the shop attendant offered to drop them at her house after shift.
 I mean, where does that ever happen these days?